A Few Comments on Classical Electrodynamics: 1.2 Geometric Continuum, Coordinatization and Hausdorff Condition in the Straight Line

+{Here $x(a)$ denotes the coordinate of the point $a \in {E^1}$ and $x(A)$ includes the coordinate for any point that belongs to the subset $A$ of $E^1$.
+The order property of $R$ introduce an order topology in $E^1$.
+In $E^1$, the topology $\mathcal{U}$ can be now given by $(x(a), x(b))$.
+This topology and the order topology induced by $R$ through coordinatization coincide when we choose $x(a) < x(b)$ [2].
+This topology also coincides with the standard topology of $R$ given by the open sets $(x,y), ~ x,y \in R$ and $x < y$.
+Note that we can use $(x(a), x(b))$ to denote open balls in the Euclidean metric topology through the midpoint property of Euclidean metric in the straight line. $(x(a),x(b))$ gives us an open ball centered at the midpoint of the interval.
+The linear order property $O2$ brings us closer to an alternate definition of $E^1$ as a geometric continuum through the following axiom [1]:}

+AXIOM 1.2-1. \textit{Points are not the basic constituents of a straight line.
+A line segment is not just a collection of points and is a fundamental geometric object.}

+{The above axiom may be apparently counter intuitive since two straight lines intersect at a point.
+However, whatever may be the cardinality, a collection of zero-extension points can not give an extended and homogeneous object like a one dimensional straight line.
+The same is obviously valid for line segments.
+Also a homogeneous collection of points give us a single point since the extension of a point is zero.
+We can illustrate the last aspect in the following way:}

-We consider a homogeneous linear array of marbles touching each other.
-If we now shrink the volume of each marble keeping them in contact (so that the array is always homogeneous) then in the limit that the volume of the marbles is zero we will get a single point.
+{We consider a homogeneous linear array of marbles touching each other.
+If we now shrink the volume of every marble keeping them in contact (so that the array is always homogeneous), we will get a single point when the volume of every marble is made to vanish.}

-These discussions lead us to conclude that a line-element is not just a collection of points but is a fundamental geometric object.
-Similar arguments lead us to conclude that area-elements (two-dimensional geometric continuums) and volume-elements (three-dimensional geometric continuum) are fundamental geometric objects and we can not obtain points without breaking the continuum geometry.
-To illustrate, let us consider a square, a geometric continuum of two dimension.
-We can not consider the square to be a collection of straight lines parallel to the base as each straight line has zero transverse extension and arguments similar to as above apply.